SydneyJavaMeetup/TestableRESTFulServiceWorkshop/README.md

 **If you haven't setup your Prerequesites, now it is good time to do that**

-Create a project with maven archetype (this is gonna take some time, so let's do it before introducing ActFramework)
+Create a project with maven archetype, run

 ```
 mvn archetype:generate -B \